t12t/t12t-meetup-checklist/README.md

 ## 1 hour before the meetup 🌯💡🎤

-* Organizers meet up at the location
+* Organizers meet up at the location together with speakers
-* Check that food and drinks are in place
+* Go through agenda
+* Remind them to translate their slides (read text, explain images)
+* Test all the presentations
 * Test wifi
 * Test the sound
     * Check batteries for microphones
 * Test lights
 * Decide who will be welcoming attendees

+## 30 minutes before the meetup 🤝

+* Organizers should be at the door welcoming early attendees
+* Check that food and drinks are in place
 * Make sure there are water available for the person speaking

-## 30 minutes before the meetup 🤝

-* Meet up with speakers
-* Go through agenda
-* Remind them to translate their slides (read text, explain images)
-* Test all the presentations

 ## During meetup 🥤🚪